Black Student Services

-Part of Wellness Wednesday at the BCC
+Wellness Wednesdays at the BCC

-Location: Lyllye Reynolds-Parker Black Cultural Center
+Join us each week at the Lyllye Reynolds-Parker Black Cultural Center

 Facilitators: Dr. Cecile Gadson and Dr. Aris Hall